SDG 1 - Strategic Initiatives

 Low-income Country Support

-Western offers supports to students to ensure they have access to education and resources, which are also available to students from low-income countries.
+Western offers supports to students to ensure they have access to education and resources, including partnering with World University Service of Canada to provide education to refugees through the Student Refugee Program.
+Many of our initiatives are open to students from low-income countries, including international students.

 Additional Resources and Initiatives